orangecoding/fredy/README.md

 docker logs fredy -f

 TODO:
+-make it only 1 nstance of store and update last execution
 - document eslint in contribution
 - document new concurrent abl in readme and adapt config
 - moar and better logging